-This time I am going to attempt to tackle what an In-App Browser is.
-I found this one harder than my first couple of instalments, ‘What are Push Notifications?’ & 'What are In-App Purchases?', as when I started reading up on In-App Browsers I was faced with a heap of terms I had NEVER come across before.
+This time I am going to attempt to tackle what an in-app browser is.
+I found this one harder than my first couple of instalments, ‘What are Push Notifications?’ & 'What are In-App Purchases?', as when I started reading up on I was faced with a b of terms I had NEVER come across before.
 WebViews, CCT, SFSVC, IIAB, API…...I could go on.
 All of the Techy’s out there will know what these are but I haven’t got a clue.
 So with this in mind, it makes total sense that I try and explain it, in layman’s terms of course.
 Ready?!

 I always like to start by breaking down the term.
-When you think ‘In-App Browser’ what does it insinuate?
-‘In-App’ to me says it must be in an app, simple!
-When I think of a ‘Browser’ I think Google Chrome, Safari, Internet Explorer, which we all use to search for whatever we want on the Internet.
+When you think 'in-app browser' what does it insinuate?
+‘In-app’ to me says it must be within an app, simple!
+When I think of a ‘browser’ I think Google Chrome, Safari, Internet Explorer, which we all use when searching for whatever we want to find on the Internet.
 So putting that together I would come to the conclusion that I must be searching for something on the Internet but from within an app.
-Makes sense right!

-The reason why I believe so many people aren’t aware of that these are is because we don’t notice an In-App Browser kicking in.
-The easiest example for me to call upon would be the use of In-App Browsers within Facebook.
+The reason why I believe so many people aren’t aware of what these are is because we don’t notice an in-app browser when it kicks in.
+The easiest example for me to call upon would be the use of in-app browsers within Facebook or Instagram.
 I’m partial to following a link to get myself a super duper awesome deal.
 So, if I want to take advantage of this deal, what do I do?
 I click the link provided in the post of course.
-It’s at this point the In-App Browser kicks in.
-You're then taken to the retailers site but you never actually leave the Facebook app.
+It’s at this point the in-app browser springs to life.
+You're then taken to the retailers site but you never actually leave the Facebook or Instagram app.
 Do you recognise this kind of browser bar?;

 From here I can make my purchase from the site, look at other items within that site or I could save the page I’m on for later.
 I can also go back/forward through already viewed pages by using the toolbar at the bottom of my screen.
 Does this look familiar?;

-Once I’m done playing around on that site, I can head straight back to my news feed by clicking the back arrow by my In-App Browser bar.
+Once I’m done playing around on the site, I can head straight back to my news feed or timeline by clicking the back arrow at the top of the page by my in-app browser bar.

-So why are In-App Browsers good for us?
-Well, it makes our user experience seamless.
-There’s no jumping out of your Facebook app and into Safari (iOS example again, sorry peeps) or into another app.
-That means we won’t have extra applications or web pages open and running in the background, Everything is kept nice and tidy, within 1 app.
+So why are in-app browsers good for us?
+Well, it makes our user experience (UX) seamless.
+There’s no jumping out of your app and into Safari (iOS example again, sorry peeps) or another app.
+That means we won’t have extra applications or web pages open and running in the background, everything is kept nice and tidy, within 1 app.